NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/04 - Exam Prep/Exam Prep 1.md

 B - Custom Software Development

-Rationale: TCO highlights areas of cost differences for on-prem vs cloud - question is asking “what is effectively gonna be the same”
+Rationale: TCO highlights areas of cost differences for on-prem vs cloud - question is asking "what is effectively gonna be the same"

 ## Question 22